IncursusInc/sitecommander/README.md

 # drupalstat
 DrupalStat is an interactive dashboard module to manage and monitor your Drupal 8 sites.

+NOTE: We have applied to have the project be promoted from a sandbox project to a full project on Drupal.org.
+Stay tuned!

 DrupalStat features include:

 * CPU load average gauges, so you can monitor your server's workload